mandi1120/2015_us_demographics/README.md

 - Description:
   - This visual is a treemap chart displaying the percent of population by region broken out by race/ethnicity.
 It will allow the reader to gain insight into the race/ethnicity makeup for each region in the US.
 - Story:
-  - The White race/ethnicity is the most prevelant among all regions in the US.
+  - The White race/ethnicity is the most prevalent among all regions in the US.
   - The Midwest has the greatest proportion of White individuals while the South has the least when compared to the other regions.
   - The West has the largest percent of Hispanic individuals out of the entire US.
 - Design: